Question of the Week

 - Examples: bibliographies, biographical works, commentaries, encyclopedias, histories, autobiography, textbooks, and web sites (taken from www.lib.umd.edu/ues/guides/primary-sources)

-- Specific Examples: a Revolutionary War textbook, Roots the book and TV show, Ann Frank the movie, non-fiction book on the Holocaust, copy of the Mona Lisa, and… Time magazines article on the O.J.
+- Specific Examples: a Revolutionary War textbook, Roots the book and TV show, Anne Frank the movie, non-fiction book on the Holocaust, copy of the Mona Lisa, Time magazine's article on the O.J.
 Simpson trial, biography of Britney Spears, The Social Network movie.

 - Explain how historians use primary sources to learn about history

 - Historians use all kinds of primary sources to help piece together the past.

 - Example: David McCullough relied heavily on George Washington letters to write his popular book 1776.

 - Stephen E. Ambrose used oral histories from World War II veterans to write his book Band of Brothers.

 - Have students fill out the “What is a Primary Source?” worksheet so they have their own reference

 - Write the definition of a primary source in the circle.
 Then write in six different kinds of primary sources and examples.

 - Have students bring in something that will be used as a primary source in the future.